RedisLabs/redislabs-docs/content/rv/administration/configuration/backups.md

 alwaysopen: false
 categories: ["RV"]
 ---
-You can back up your Redis Enterprise VPC databases to a storage bucket of your choosing.
+You can back up your Redis Cloud Pro databases to a storage bucket of your choosing.
 This article explains how to create a cloud storage bucket and grant permissions to use it for scheduled and on-demand backups.
 Alternatively, you may use an FTP server to store your backups